fog/fog/lib/fog/rackspace/docs/queues.md

 **grace** |  | The grace attribute specifies the message grace period in seconds.
 The value of the grace period must be between 60 and 43200 seconds (12 hours).
 To deal with workers that have stopped responding (for up to 1209600 seconds or 14 days, including claim lifetime), the server extends the lifetime of claimed messages to be at least as long as the lifetime of the claim itself, plus the specified grace period.
 If a claimed message would normally live longer than the grace period, its expiration is not adjusted.
 **limit** | 10 | The number of messages to claim.
 The maximum number of messages you may claim at once is 20.

-If the claim is successful it will return a `Fog::Rackspace::Queues::Claims` object if there are not any available messages it will return `false`.
+If the claim is successful it will return a `Fog::Rackspace::Queues::Claims` object; if there are not any available messages it will return `false`.

-You can iterate through the claimed messages as follows:
+To iterate through the claimed messages:

     claim.messages.each do |message|
       # process message here
       message.destroy
     end

-**Note** You will want to call the `destroy` method on the message after processing to insure it is not processed more than once.
+**Note:** You will want to call the `destroy` method on the message after processing to insure it is not processed more than once.

 ## Renewing a Claim